cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 The RFM model is a three-dimensional representation of the customer.
 The three dimensions, which can be briefly defined as:

-* **Recency** (R): How recently did the customer purchase?
+* **Recency** (R): How recently did that customer purchase?

-* **Frequency** (F): How often do he/she purchase?
+* **Frequency** (F): How often does he/she purchase?

-* **Monetary value** (M): How much do he/she spend?
+* **Monetary value** (M): How much does he/she spend?

 These three dimensions can be calculated in different ways, depending on the data available.
-Once the data analist has them as three columns in a data set in which every row stands for a customer, they can be used for segmention, for predicting various outcomes, or other jobs.
+Once the data analist has them as three columns in a data set in which every row stands for a customer, they can be used for **segmentation**, for predicting various outcomes, or other jobs.

 In the simplest versions, every dimension is coverted to a **categorical scale**.
 For instance, recency might be broken into three categories: customers with purchases within the last 90 days, between 91 and 365 days, and longer than 365 days.
-Such categories may be derived from business rules or using data mining techniques to find meaningful intervals.
+Such categories may be derived from business rules or by means of data mining techniques.

 RFM models are easy for managers to understand as they do not require statistical software or expertise and are straightforward to apply to customer data.
 For instance, once each of the attributes has the appropriate categories defined, customer segments can be created from the intersection of the values.
 If there were three categories for each attribute, then the resulting matrix would have 27 possible combinations (a well-known commercial approach uses five bins per attributes, which yields 125 segments).
 Identifying the most valuable RFM segments can capitalize on chance relationships in the data used for the analysis.

 In spite of the popularity of the discrete RFM model, it has been argued that valuable information is lost in the conversion to a categorical scale, so it would be better to keep the original scales.
 In that case, **clustering techniques** can be used for the segmentation, after normalizing the three dimensions, for instance into the 0-1 range.

-In this example, we use a real online retail transaction data set of two years.
+In this example, we use a real **online retail transaction** data set of two years.
 This data set contains all the transactions occurring for a UK-based and registered non-store online retail, between December 1rst 2009 and December 9th 2011.
 The company mainly sells unique all-occasion gift-ware.
 Many customers of the company are wholesalers.

 ## The data set

 The data come in the file `retail.csv` (zipped), which has 406,829 rows.
 Every row corresponds to an item included in a transaction.
-There are 22,190 transactions, identified by the invoice number.
-These transactions involve 4,372 different customers.
+There are 22,190 transactions, identified by the invoice number, involve 4,372 customers.

 The columns are:

 * `InvoiceNo`, the invoice number.
-A 6-digit integral number uniquely assigned to each transaction.
-If this code starts with the letter 'C', it indicates a cancellation.
+A 6-digit integer uniquely assigned to each transaction.
+If the transaction has been a cancellation, that integer is prceded by the letter 'C'.

 * `StockCode`, the product code.
 A 5-digit number uniquely assigned to each distinct product.